bxparks/bigquery-schema-generator/README.md

                         empty records
   --quoted_values_are_strings
-                        Quoted values should be interpreted as strings --debugging_interval DEBUGGING_INTERVAL
+                        Quoted values should be interpreted as strings --infer_mode          Determine if mode can be 'NULLABLE' or 'REQUIRED' --debugging_interval DEBUGGING_INTERVAL
                         Number of lines between heartbeat debugging messages --debugging_map       Print the metadata schema_map instead of the schema